Forest conservation strategies have the potential to remove 7B tonnes of CO2e annually by 2030 – equal to taking 1.5B gas-burning cars off the roads.

 The study concludes that forest-based strategies around the world (including reforestation, avoided conversion and sustainable management) represent the largest opportunity, potentially removing 7 billion tonnes of CO2e annually by 2030 — equal to taking 1.5 billion gasoline-burning cars off the roads.

-Canada’s boreal forest is the largest terrestrial carbon storehouse in the world, and our work here carries global implications.
+Canada’s boreal forest is part of the largest terrestrial carbon storehouse in the world, and our work here carries global implications.
 Our forest ecologist, Dr. Ronnie Drever, says working with forestry industries on sustainable logging strategies can provide economic benefits while simultaneously fighting climate change.

 Powerful Strategies, Smart Policies